Federal judge blocks Louisiana law that requires classrooms to display Ten Commandments

-BATON ROUGE, LA. — (AP) — A new Louisiana requirement that the Ten Commandments be displayed in every public classroom by Jan.
-1 was temporarily blocked Tuesday by a federal judge who said the law is “unconstitutional on its face.”
+BATON ROUGE, LA. — (AP) — A new Louisiana requirement that the Ten Commandments be displayed in all public classrooms is “unconstitutional on its face," a federal judge ruled Tuesday, ordering state education officials not to take steps to enforce it and to notify all local school boards in the state of his decision.

 U.S. District Judge John W. deGravelles in Baton Rouge said the law had an “overtly religious” purpose, and rejected state officials' claims that the government can mandate the posting of the Ten Commandments because they hold historical significance to the foundation of U.S. law.
 His opinion noted that no other foundational documents — including the Constitution or the Bill of Rights — must be posted.